erikyo/easylazy/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Optimization tool that convert and serve webp images without any configuration and without breaking your website!

+== Description ==
 Without making any effort you can easily convert and serve automatically webp images with lazyload to speedup your website consistently and with zero configuration.

-== Description ==
 * Convert images to webp on upload. uploaded files will be duplicated in the same folder with the .webp suffix (so image.jpg will become ALSO image.jpg.webp)
 * Automatically serve generated webp images with lazy-loading, but if the image is missing or the browser doesn't support this feature will fallback with the original image.
 * Is designed so you don't have to change any code or configurations or other ⚠ danger stuff, just install the plugin and your site will be amazingly ⚡ faster ⚡

 == Setup ==
 * Install the plugin.
+* To generate the webp copy you need to generate (or regenerate) the thumbnails of that image.
+This is triggered automatically since the plugin is installed but for all the images that were already in media you may want to use a plugin to do so (indeed, suggested).
+* When you are logged into Wordpress you will see a red /orange border around images without webp version.
+This is useful for finding images that needs to be regenerated, and will be shown only for logged users.

 == Support ==
 Community support via the [support forums](https://wordpress.org/support/plugin/eazylazy/) on wordpress.org